Ultred/ReadMe/ReadMe.md

 # 💫 About Me:
 🚀 About Me<br><br>I am a passionate front-end developer with a knack for creating engaging and seamless user experiences through API integration.
-Proficient in JavaScript, TypeScript, and Angular, I am dedicated to delivering visually appealing, intuitive, and optimized web applications.
+Proficient in JavaScript, TypeScript, React, and Angular, I am dedicated to delivering visually appealing, intuitive, and optimized web applications.

 ## 🌐 Socials: